martinfleis/network_simplification/Readme.md

 # Network simplification experiments

 None of this properly works (yet).
+Once it will, it will be part of some exising library (likely `momepy`).